 The Reverse Conway

-To optimize for Conway’s Law and establish organizational structure as projects grow, proponents of microservice architecture offer social scaling as a key benefit of its methods: architect your code into smaller, more module microservices first, then the optimal organizational structure will follow.
-That way, the system’s communications reflect onto the team.
+Conway’s Law can help establish organizational structure as projects grow.
+Proponents of microservice architecture offer social scaling as a key benefit of its methods: architect your code into modular microservices first and then the optimal organizational structure will follow.
 It’s Conway’s Law in reverse.
 Simpler, tidier systems with healthy communication create simpler, tidier teams with healthier communication.

-Microservice proponents will point to ‘smart endpoints, dumb pipes’ and ‘you build it, you run it’ as social/technical maxims to address some of these higher level concerns.
-And they’re right, to an extent.
-Compared to busy monolithic designs, loosely-coupled microservice teams proliferate systems that are more approachable and less failure prone.
-But it cuts the other way in that the organization now has a mesh of independent pieces, each vulnerable to the drawbacks of poor communication.
+Yet the approach is still wise from a pure technical perspective, even with the social caveats.
+Compared to tightly coupled monolithic designs, a loosely-coupled microservice team will proliferate systems that are more approachable and less failure prone.
+But it cuts the other way in that there will then be a mesh of independent pieces, each vulnerable to the drawbacks of poor communication.

 Communication is often called a “soft problem".
 It is rooted in emotion, spirit, and chaos, and that is why weak teams try to engineer around it.
 On the surface, avoidance is natural, as there is evidence that open source projects operate successfully without a long-term plan, organizational structure and any form of social interaction.
 And it appears as though organizations can “reverse Conway” their systems, using architectural changes to “fix” and “analyze” their people.
 But this is destructive.

 So how do you do it?
 Ask your team mates.>> Home